AlexBHarley/deepstream.io-website/src/docs/client-js/reqres-response/readme.md

   des: A string that will be passed as error to the RPC requestor
 {{/table}}

-Send an error to the client. `errorMsg` will be received as the first argument to the callback registered with `ds.rpc.make()`.
+Send an error to the client. `errorMsg` will be received as the first argument to the callback registered with `client.rpc.make()`.
 This will complete the RPC.

 ```javascript
 client.rpc.provide( 'count-vote', ( data, response ) => {